 What to Know Before You Travel to Armenia

 We try to hit all points of what we deem useful information for this post.
-If something is missing that you’d like to know, specific destination information, please shoot us a message or leave a comment so we can answer!
+If something is missing that you’d like to know, or specific destination information, please shoot us a message or leave a comment so we can answer!

 1. Where is Armenia?

-It might be a bit challenging to find Armenia on the map, and you might have never heard of it, but it is located in the southern Caucasus region; Georgia borders it to the north, Iran to the south, Turkey to the west and Azerbaijan to the east.
+It might be a bit challenging to find Armenia on the map, and you might have never heard of it, but it is located in the southern Caucasus region; Georgia borders it to the north, Iran to the south, Turkey to the west, and Azerbaijan to the east.

 Armenia is a landlocked country and it’s important to know that it’s not possible to get to Armenia overland from Turkey or Azerbaijan because of political issues.